 For 25 years, the Harvard team has been developing ways to provide unbiased, non-commercial drug information to prescribers.
 This approach is known as "academic detailing" and has been utilized in Australia, Canada, the U.K., and the Netherlands to assist prescribers in making optimal prescribing decisions.
 In the United States, the Independent Drug Information Service is a state initiative unique to Pennsylvania.

 The PACE Program of the Pennsylvania Department of Aging is covering the costs of the program, which represents less than one-twentieth of one percent of the state's direct drug expenditures.
-In Washington DC, the program is wholly financed by the Department of Health.
 Programs like the Independent Drug Information Service can more than pay for themselves through improved patient outcomes and reduced drug expenditures.